-Aside from permanent memorials, we would request that grave owners use their own judgement as to what type of items are suitable to be placed on a grave.
-The impact on other cemetery users should be considered, as should the aesthetics of the cemetery.
-Please note that items left on graves are the responsibility of the grave owner.
+Overall, the Cemeteries Office take a flexible approach to items placed upon graves and we would request that grave rights holders use their own judgement as to what type of items are suitable.
+Please note that items left on graves are the responsibility of the grave rights holder.

 Should grave owners wish to add living wreaths (such as moss/holly etc) to the graves over the Christmas period, we ask that they are removed by the end of January.
 After this time, and following a period of notice within the cemeteries, Grounds Maintenance staff will remove and discard such items.